 We are a diverse congregation of people from a wide variety of ages and stages and walks of life.
 There are some new members here, as well as others who have worshipped here for decades.

 As an Anglican parish, we have links to a much wider body.
 We are part of the Diocese of Wellington, the Anglican Church in Aotearoa New Zealand and Polynesia and the world-wide Anglican Communion.

 Some of the first people you may come in contact with here are:

-Rosemary O’Donoghue: the parish secretary, answers the phone and replies to your emails.
-Rosemary is the efficient receptionist and administrator who ensures that everything runs smoothly in the background.
+Joanna Boyd, the parish secretary, answers the phone and replies to your emails.
+Joanna is the efficient receptionist and administrator who ensures that everything runs smoothly in the background.
 She is here to help you!

 We are fortunate to have a team of clergy regularly rostered for services.
 You may meet –

 Geneth Davies, priest, on the pastoral care team, regularly at morning prayer

 Ross Downes, priest and builder

 Amy Houben, priest assistant with a license to offer ministry with rest home communities and leads the pastoral care team She is married to Tony and they have a young son named Oran.

 Faye Davenport, deacon and sacristan, and a nurse